Maternal Complications After Childbirth

 Tears can also occur on the labia, both labia majora and labia minora.
 Tears to the minora are not very uncommon but tears to the majora occur only in excessive manipulation of the vulva during childbirth.
 Tears to the labia can be either superficial abrasions or actual tearing of the labia.

 Treatment / Management of Vaginal Tears

 The vagina should always be examined under proper light immediately after the delivery of the baby for any such tears.
 All tears should be repaired immediately.

-- Sitting on a soft cushion for a few days after childbirth will help in decreasing pain.
+- The woman should sit on a soft cushion for a few days after childbirth to help in decreasing the pain.

 - A cold pack applied to the vulva for 10 minutes every two hours will decrease the inflammation and the swelling.